Greensburg Athletic Association: Legacy

 Although there were probably others, several members of the 1895 squad who were known to have been paid to play football were Fiscus, guard-quarterback Adam Wyant of Bucknell and the University of Chicago, and fullback Charles Atherton and halfback Fred Robison, both of Penn State.
-Wyant was cited by his coach at Chicago, Amos Alonzo Stagg, as “one of the best men that ever donned the canvas jacket” (then part of the uniform).
+Wyant was cited by his coach at Chicago, Amos Alonzo Stagg, as "one of the best men that ever donned the canvas jacket" (then part of the uniform).
 Wyant also served at one time as principal of the Greensburg schools and became a U.S. Congressman from the Greensburg area.
 He would go on to be the first U.S. Congressman to have played professional football.
-Atherton, who had a street and campus building named after him, later became president of Penn State University.